 Do I have to get my second dose of the vaccine at the same location?

 Yes.
 When individuals go in for their first dose of the vaccine, they will be given an appointment date for their second dose at the same hub.
 The efficacy of the vaccine depends on your second booster shot, so we strongly recommend that you follow up with your second vaccine appointment.
 Please note that the Johnson & Johnson vaccine only requires one dose.

 Yes.
 The vaccine is free for everyone, including uninsured or undocumented individuals.
 If you have health insurance, your health insurance will cover any costs.
 Vaccine sites will never ask for credit card information, banking information, or social security numbers – so please remain vigilant about COVID-19 vaccine scams!

 Why should I get vaccinated?

 By getting vaccinated, you are helping protect yourself, your family and your friends.
 You are also helping make your community safer.
 In clinical studies, both Pfizer and Moderna vaccines were more than 94% effective at protecting participants from COVID-19.
-They were also shown to be safe and that you cannot get COVID-19 from them.
+The Johnson & Johnson vaccine has a 74% efficacy rate.
+In the United States, all vaccines have shown a 100% efficacy against hospitalizations and death from the virus.
+The vaccine does not contain the virus and therefore you cannot get COVID-19 from it.
 Learn more about the safety and effectiveness of the authorized vaccines.